Oneflow-Inc/oneflow-documentation/en/docs/parallelism/06_pipeline.md

 ### Stage ID and Settings for Gradient Accumulation

-We can set Stage ID by setting the `config.stage_id` attribute of Module.
+We can set Stage ID and Placement in pipeline parallelism by [config.set_stage](https://oneflow.readthedocs.io/en/master/generated/oneflow.nn.graph.block_config.BlockConfig.set_stage.html#oneflow.nn.graph.block_config.BlockConfig.set_stage) method.
 The Stage ID is numbered starting from 0 and increasing by 1.

 Call `self.config.set_gradient_accumulation_steps` method to set the step size of gradient accumulation.